 DanioVision offers a controlled environment for testing zebrafish larvae (and other small organisms).
 Investigating zebrafish embryo or larvae in more detail?
 Need to monitor tail coilings, heartbeat, blood flow, and morphology?
 Check out DanioScope.

 Accurately detecting differences in locomotor function is important for the assessment of many conditions that affect the central nervous system, peripheral nervous system, and the skeletal structures or muscles.
 We offer advanced tools for the assessment of gait, locomotion, and motor learning in mouse and rat models: CatWalk XT and ErasmusLadder.

 ErasmusLadder® is a fully automated system that tests and challenges motor performance and motor learning abilities in mice.
 It is thus ideally suited for the rapid screening for cerebellar phenotypes.

-CatWalk™ XT gait analysis has been validated in research and experimental producedures for several (neurological) disorders and lesions.
+CatWalk™ XT gait analysis has been validated in research and experimental procedures for several (neurological) disorders and lesions.
 Examples include spinal cord injury and other nerve injuries, neuropathic pain, arthritis, stroke, Parkinson’s, Cerebellar ataxia, traumatic brain injury, peripheral nerve damage, and more.

 For more in-depth behavioral studies, The Observer XT offers a great platform.
 From ethogram to analysis, this software does it all.
 Interesting in analyzing vocalizations?
 Take a look at UltraVox XT, the affordable and easy-to-use system for the recording and analysis of ultrasonic vocalizations in rodents and other animals.
-Of course, all for showcase in out booth as well.